MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-01-12-real-time-GTM-google-cloud-r-shiny-2.md

 For realtime applications, `shiny::reactivePoll()` is a function that periodically checks a datasource for changes.

-ow, what constitutes "realtime" is debatable here - for my applications I really only need an update every ~30 seconds.
+Now, what constitutes "realtime" is debatable here - for my applications I really only need an update every ~30 seconds.
 Practically the Shiny output dims when updating with data, so for periods less than say 10 seconds it may not be the best approach for you - updating directly via JavaScript libraries may be better, and rely on say OpenCPU to provide the forecasting or another JS library.

 However, for my purposes I just need something better than the Google Analytics 4-hour lag in data (for GA360) and this suits well, particularly as you can apply a whole host of R data functions to the output.